Casula Powerhouse Arts Centre: Other events and exhibitions

 CPAC also hosts the annual Mil-Pra AECG (Aboriginal Education Consultative Group) and Liverpool Art Society exhibitions.

-In September 2001, an exhibition featuring the work of post-Tianenmen Square migrant Chinese migrant Fan Dongwang, entitled Shanghai Star, was mounted at the centre.
+In September 2001, an exhibition featuring the work of post-Tianenmen Square Chinese migrant Fan Dongwang, entitled Shanghai Star, was mounted at the centre.

 In September/October 2015, CPAC celebrated its 21st anniversary, with an exhibition of works by 21 contemporary Australian artists who had had a close connection with the centre in the past, such as having their work exhibited there for the first time.

+In 2018, the centre hosted Mandaean artist Yuhana Nashmi's Sh-ken-ta, an exhibition of a shkinta (reed house used for Mandaean priestly rituals), as a site-specific installation.

 During January and February 2018, the centre hosted free screenings of Japanese manga films as part of the Manga Hokusai Manga touring exhibition program, put on in collaboration with The Japan Foundation.

 In February 2019, CPAC launched the first of a series of live music events, featuring local hip hop group Freesouls to headline the concert.

 During the first wave of the COVID-19 pandemic in Australia in 2020, the centre was forced to close for some weeks.
 During this time, the exhibition Pulse of the Dragon, an exhibition showcasing the art of five Chinese Australian and five Chinese artists, went online.
 In November, it reopened with four new exhibitions, after the Koori Floor (see History, above) had been restored.
-The centre reopened on 3 June with two exhibitions, Adaptation (comprising works by artists with disability or chronic illness) and A Familiar Place I’ve Never Seen, an exhibition combining Persian calligraphy and photography, with input from Western Sydney residents who had been immigrants and refugees.
+The centre reopened on 3 June with two exhibitions, Adaptation (comprising works by artists with disability or chronic illness) and A Familiar Place I've Never Seen, an exhibition combining Persian calligraphy and photography, with input from Western Sydney residents who had been immigrants and refugees.

 The first Casula Powerhouse Aboriginal Scholarship Award was announced in 2020.

 Two exhibitions of Ken Done's work were scheduled to run in July 2021, an evening of conversation with Done on the 31st.
 However, this coincided with the lockdowns that commenced in mid-2021 owing to a second wave of COVID-19 in NSW.
 With Sydney back under lockdown, the centre offered an extensive online programme, including virtual tours of the centre and several exhibitions, including a 3D tour of the work of local Croatian-born artist Gina Sinozich, who died in 2020; free screenings of films; a book club for youth; online activities for children; videos of young musicians and various instructional videos.